 At the end of this post you can please find link for IP rating chart PDF Download

-Yes, I know you are as eager to learn & understand the so called IP Rating Standard for Waterproof or Water Resistant or Dust Proof Ratings of Mobile, Smartwatch, Tracker, Headphone or Speaker or any other electronic gadget.
+So in this post you will learn & understand the IP Rating Standard for Waterproof or Water Resistant or Dust Proof Ratings of Mobile, Smartwatch, Tracker, Headphone or Speaker or any other electronic gadget.

 Do remember …..
 Water-resistance does not necessarily mean waterproof by any measure.

 Over years many of you might have lost the gadgets due to misunderstanding of Waterproofing!!

 IP Rating meaning : What is Rain & Shower waterproof rating?

 IP = Ingress Protection or IP = International Protection

 Both IP and IPX standard indicates the Ingress Protection or International Protection rating.